 Lenders follow collateral policies and procedures that the lender has established for its non-SBA guaranteed loans.

 The maturity of an SBA Export Express term loan is usually five to 10 years for working capital, 10 to 15 years for machinery and equipment (not to exceed the useful life of the equipment), and up to 25 years for real estate.
 The maturity for revolving lines of credit may not exceed seven years.
 The SBA fee for an Export Express with a 12-month maturity or less is ¼% (0.25%) assessed on the guaranteed portion of the loan.
 For loan maturities longer than 12 months, the guaranty fee is 2% on loans up to $150,000 and 3% on loans between $150,000 and $250,000.

 Because many small business exporters face unique problems and challenges, the SBA Export Express Program also includes technical assistance in the form of marketing, management and planning assistance.

-The Alabama International Trade Center, part of the Alabama Small Business Development Consortium, is an SBA resource partner that provides technical assistance on the Export Express and other SBA financing products.
+The Alabama International Trade Center, part of the Alabama Small Business Development Center Network, is an SBA resource partner that provides technical assistance on the Export Express and other SBA financing products.

 Lender Training is available

 The SBA Senior International Credit Officers will routinely provide interested lenders with the necessary training to become proficient on the Export Express program.
 They will work individually with bank staff on questions during the application process.